SquareBracketAssociates/Booklet-FunWithInterpreters/Chapters/09-EvaluatorPrimitives.md

-## Essential Primitives
+## More Essential Primitives

-In this chapter, we will focus on implementing more primitives.
+@chap:moreessential

-We will implement more mathematical primitives but also support for comparisons, and array allocation.
+In this chapter, we implement more primitives.
+In particular we will define more mathematical primitives but also support for string comparisons and object allocation such as array.